 Food.
 For someone with an eating disorder or recovering from one it can be a controversial subject.
-We have, it seems, become collectively obsessed with and also at times, very afraid of, what we eat.
+It seems we have become collectively obsessed with and at times, very afraid of, what we eat.

 When you are struggling in recovery, perhaps you can think about what you need from food, other than just physical sustenance.
-It is rare that we talk about it and it may sound a bit strange and yet food is not just ‘fuel’.
+It is rare that we talk about it and it may sound a bit strange.
+Yet food is not just ‘fuel’.
 It offers help with certain psychological needs as well and has therapeutic potential!

 Food not only has the kind of nutritional value (the kind you’re used to examining on a label), it also carries the weight of psychological value.